Hao-Starrr/Hao-Starrr.github.io/_pages/cv.md

 - **University of Pennsylvania, 2023-2025 (Expected)**

-  - Master of Engineering in MEAM Robotics track
+  - Master of Engineering in Robotics
   - GPA: 4.0/4.0
     <br />